MetOffice/CMEW/doc/source/user_guide/prerequisites_spice.rst

 2 Cylc and Rose
 ---------------

-On SPICE, Cylc and Rose are normally provided centrally.
+On the Met Office system, Cylc and Rose are normally provided centrally.
 These versions are known to work with the CMEW prototype:

   * Cylc Flow 8.x (e.g. 8.6.1)
   * Rose 2.x (e.g. 2.6.2)